makslevental/blog/_posts/2020-05-10-Connections.md

 published: true
 ---

+Connections are a means to differentiate vectors relative to vectors.

 # Tangent vectors
 The most general definition of a vector tangent to a manifold involves *derivations*.
 $$